zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - will work on the deployement of a training of Arches v7 from mid-July
 - attended:
     - *Arches & Coffee* meeting
+- plan to prepare a talk on big data, with Ash as one of the first author: https://bhdc.earth/
+- will work on:
+    - different DB issues, with Ash
+    - the network issue we faced during the training